With your Aalto user ID you can log in to Aalto’s information systems and learning environments, and use the internal

-Open University in Aalto University applies the rules and guidelines to its students as are applied to the degree students of Aalto University also to Open University students, when relevant.
+When relevant, Aalto University Open University applies the same rules and guidelines to its students as are applied to the degree students of Aalto University.
 These rules and guidelines for the degree students are available at Into pages.

 In registering for Open University studies the student agrees to abide by the rules of conduct of the Open University.